christine-learns-datascience/christine-learns-datascience/README.md

 - 👋 Hi, I’m @christine-learns-datascience
-- 👀 I’m interested in learning how to process data using R and Python
+- 👀 I’m interested in becoming a Data Scientist
-- 🌱 I’m currently learning how to use GitHub as part of the introduction to the course I'm enrolled in
+- 🌱 I’m currently enrolled in the Data Science program of Le Wagon